[February 24th 2005]

 The peace and comfort of the valley was destroyed with the mental agony of his long-predicted arrival of ‘Armageddon’ which, in September 1915, claimed John’s life at Loos.
 The theme has been brilliantly recorded in My Boy Jack? by Tonie and Valmai Holt, the title springing from the poem Kipling wrote as a response to their loss.
 His other memorials were the dedication he used to serve as a very active Commissioner of the Imperial War Graves Commission, and in the writing of the history of The Irish Guards into which John had been gazetted.
 With the Great War at its height the sound of heavy guns booming in Flanders could occasionally be heard in their quiet valley.
 Many of John’s friends had met a similar fate, but surviving ones would be welcomed in the house as a tangible link with their loss.

 Burwash has a striking War Memorial at the road junction in front of the Parish Church of Saint Bartholemew.
 Lt.John Kipling’s inscription is a couple of names below that of one of the Hobden clan, Lance Corporal Alfred Isted.
 Kipling himself couldn’t bring himself to attend that Memorial dedication, although he was at the similar ceremony at Etchingham.
 There is a moving reminder in that on the anniversary of the death of each of the 64 names on the Roll of Honour the lamp above is lit.
-Albie Waterhouse, before his death, was one of the dedicated band who ensure that “We shall not forget them”!.
+Albie Waterhouse, before his death, was one of the dedicated band who ensure that “We will remember them”!.

 As once before, life could never be the same again and the latter years, although occasionally, ameliorated by travel, was depressed, lonely and beset with illness and pain.
 There were some highlights, particularly when Rudyard was called on to serve his monarch.
 He and Carrie accompanied King George V to the cemeteries in France and Belgium, and having produced the inscriptions Rudyard was also asked to compose the speeches for the King to make.
 This gladly accepted task was to be extended, long unacknowledged, when His Majesty was preparing to make the first Christmas broadcast in 1932 and subsequent ones.
 Their partnership ended when they died within two days of each other, and it was said that “the King is dead, and he was preceded by his trumpeter.”

-He and Carrie were en-route for Cannes, and whilst at Browns Hotel, he was taken ill.
+He and Carrie were en route for Cannes, and whilst at Browns Hotel, he was taken ill.
 An operation was unable to save his life and so on January 18th 1936 he died, only recently having passed his 70th birthday.
 He was cremated, secretly, at Golders Green and his ashes interred with due ceremony on the 23rd in Poet’s Corner, Westminster Abbey.
 Carrie battled on for almost four years and when she passed away on December 19th 1939, her ashes could not join those of her husband but were placed beneath a tree in the walled garden.
 At her death, as they had agreed, Bateman’s was handed over to The National Trust, and so remains virtually as it was during their life there.

 ©Michael Smith 2005 All rights reserved